Kernix13/beginner-git-commands/README.md

 I may have errors or incorrect usage of commands in this file.
 I'll fix them as I find them.
 Or contact me and let me know what needs to be changed at [Kernix Web Design](https://kernixwebdesign.com/contact/ 'Contact page').

-I am also looking to find 3-4 entry level designers and developers to start a project or two.
-I have some ideas how we could help each other land a job!
+I am also looking to find 3-4 entry-level designers and developers to start a project or two.
+I have some ideas about how we can help each other land a job!

 ### Git keywords